 The Common Shares are listed and posted for trading on the TSX under the trading symbol "SDE".
-The following table sets forth the market price ranges and the trading volumes of the Common Shares for the financial year ended December 31, 2021, as reported by the TSX-V or the TSX, as applicable.
+The following table sets forth the market price ranges and the trading volumes of the Common Shares for the financial year ended December 31, 2022, as reported by the TSX.